edugm94/temporal-feat-emotion-prediction/README.md

   ```sh
   python setup_data.py -w 60 -p P1 -d 9
   ```
 In the example above, it is prepared signals for participant P1 which has 9 days of sampling data.
-The pare
+Also, labels (_happines_, _activeness_, and _mood_) will be extended within a window of 60 minutes (this is set by parameter `-w`).

 ## Extract Physiological and Temporal Features